You will learn

+Learn the difference between segments and lists, which are two Klaviyo tools you can use to keep track of your subscribers and contacts.
 Segmentation is one of the most important aspects of your Klaviyo account.
 Not only can you get extremely granular with your data, but segmentation happens fast, allowing you to get back to your data-driven marketing.
 That being said, it is important to understand the difference between segments and lists when getting started with Klaviyo.
-In this article, you will learn the difference between the two.

 Not sure where to get started with segments?
-Check out our guide on Guide to Creating Segments.
+Check out our guide to getting started with segments.

 What is a segment?

 Unlike a traditional subscriber list, segments are defined by a set of conditions.
 For example, a segment could include everyone who's ever purchased, visited your website last week, or opened a specific email.
 Segments are dynamic and will grow and shrink based on customer behavior.
 They are typically used in three ways: